srahul21/srahul21.github.io/_pages/about.md

 </p>
 While I am not working, I like reading books, cooking, spending time with family, and friends.

 > "I slept and dreamt that life was joy.
 I awoke and saw that life was service.
-I acted and behold, service was joy."
-By Kabiguru Rabindranath Thakur
+I acted and behold, service was joy." by Kabiguru Rabindranath Thakur

 Glimpses from my hometown...
 ======